tkambler/vscode/README.md

 # VSCode

-This Docker image extends upon the base image provided by [coder.com](https://coder.com/).
+This Docker image extends the base image provided by [coder.com](https://coder.com/).
 It includes a number of applications, utilities, and VSCode extensions that I find myself frequently using.
 Fork and alter as needed.

 It comes with the following applications / libraries pre-installed on Ubuntu 18.04.1 LTS: